Effigy Mounds National Monument Iowa

 3. Lewis & Clark National Historic Trail

-The Lewis and Clark National Historic Trail follows the historic outbound and inbound routes of the Lewis and Clark Expedition.
+The Lewis and Clark National Scenic Trail (LCNST) is a 3,700-mile long trail that follows the historic route of the Lewis and Clark Expedition of 1804-1806.

 The Historic Trail In Iowa | Iowa National Parks